Home > Meals on Wheels

 Since 1977, Council on Aging has operated the largest meal program for seniors in Sonoma County.

-The Council on Aging Senior Nutrition Services provides over 285,000 meals annually to seniors in need in the following five programs: Meals on Wheels, Congregate Dining, Senior Social Club/Adult Day Respite Program, and Weekend Meals.
-These meals reach our most vulnerable, food insecure seniors.
-The meals provide one third of the recommended dietary requirements for seniors.
+The Council on Aging Senior Nutrition Services provides over 285,000 meals annually to seniors in need in the following five programs: Meals on Wheels, Congregate Dining, Senior Social Club/Adult Day Respite Program, Drive Up Pick Up, and Intergenerational.
+These meals reach our most vulnerable, food-insecure seniors.
 For many clients, it is their only meal of the day.

 Council on Aging is committed to reducing food insecurity in the elderly.
 The commitment costs over a million dollars annually.
 Only 38% of the program is supplemented by the federal government.
 We must rely on the support and generosity of the community to cover the remaining costs of the program.

 A nutritious diet is the cornerstone to maintaining health and quality of life.
-We serve a heart-healthy, no added salt, low-fat meal (based on their preferences) to ALL of our recipients.
+Each meal provides one-third of the recommended dietary requirements an older adult needs in a day.
+We serve heart-healthy, low-sodium, low-fat meals to ALL of our recipients.

 To see what is being served this month for Meals on Wheels, just click here!

 The Meals on Wheels program is so much more than just a meal.
-Our program helps seniors stay in their homes, maintaining their independence and happiness.
-A daily check by a Meals on Wheels driver allows monitoring for potential problems, falls and accidents.
-When a senior signs up for Meals on Wheels, they also receive access to other programs operated by Council on Aging including Social Services, Financial Services, Care & Case Management, Senior Peer Support, and Adult Day Social Programs.
+Our program helps older adults stay in their homes, maintaining their independence and happiness.
+A check-in by a Meals on Wheels driver or volunteer allows monitoring for potential problems, falls, and accidents.
+When an older adult signs up for our meal service, they also receive access to other programs operated by Council on Aging including Care Navigation, Mental Health, Social Connection, and Adult Day Social Programs.

-A registered dietitian may provide nutritional counseling for at-risk seniors.
-Vegetarian or Diabetic & Heart Friendly meals are available for those who require modification of their diets.
-All of these services help seniors stay healthy, reducing costly acute hospital stays.
+A registered dietitian provides nutritional counseling for at-risk older adults.
+All of these services help older adults stay healthy, reducing costly acute hospital stays.

 Got questions?
 Visit our Frequently Asked Questions (FAQ's) page.